scrabbletank/farhome-rules/rulesdoc.md

 #### Charmer
 *Requires proficiency in conversation*

-When making a conversation challenge against a non-hostile creature you add a superior die to the roll.
+When making a conversation check against a non-hostile creature you add a superior die to the roll.
 On a critical the creature treats you as a friend for the next day.
+When making an intimidation check you may use your conversation instead.

 #### Constitution
 *Requires proficiency in exhaustion*

 You are used to pushing your body to its limits.
 When traveling or staying awake you automatically pass your first exhaustion roll, allowing you to travel further and stay up longer without negative effects.
-As long as you have no levels of exhaustion your healing surges heal for their maximum value.
+Your healing surges always roll their maximum value.

 #### Danger Sense
 *Requires proficiency in perception, 8th level*